Digital SLR photography — a beginner’s guide to bird photography (continued)

 Imagine you’re standing in a field wanting to take shots of flying birds.
 Now you and your camera don’t get much time to think when a bird flies past.
 Usually the whole thing is over in a few seconds.
 So it helps to be prepared.

 You can start by having your lens zoomed out (minimum zoom) so you can see the maximum possible amount of sky through the viewfinder.
 Have your lens focused on something in the distance, similar to the distance you expect to first see your approaching birds.
 Your camera is set to servo focus, a nice fast shutter speed and fast-burst shooting.
-And you are standing where I’ve drawing the cross in the diagram below.
+And you’re standing where I’ve drawn the cross in the diagram below.

 And then …

-1 When you notice a bird (at point 1 on the diagram) you put the camera up to your eye and try to see it in the viewfinder.
-This is when you’ll be glad you’ve zoomed out because you will have a good, wide view in which to spot your bird.
+1 When you notice a bird heading your way (at point 1 on the diagram) you put the camera up to your eye and try to see it in the viewfinder.
+This is when you’ll be glad you’ve zoomed out because you’ll be able to find it more easily.

-2 At point 2 on the diagram you should have the bird in the centre of the viewfinder and you should now be rapidly zooming in on it and focusing on the bird
+2 At point 2 on the diagram you should have the bird in the centre of the viewfinder and you should now be rapidly zooming in and focusing on the bird.

-3 The bird is now in sharp focus and you start firing a burst of shots.
+3 The bird’s now in sharp focus and you start firing a burst of shots.

 4 This is the point where you will probably get your best shots.
-The bird is about as close as it will get and it is still coming slightly towards you.
+The bird’s about as close as it will get and it’s still coming slightly towards you (which means you can still see its face).

 5 At this point I usually stop firing.
 The bird is flying away from you now and from this moment on the shots are likely to be less interesting, mainly because you won’t get a clear view of its face.

-Because everything happens so quickly it does take a bit of practice to get a birds-in-flight technique working.
+Because everything happens so quickly it will take a bit of practice to get a birds-in-flight technique working.
 Chances are that you will develop your own favourite way of working and I encourage you to do whatever works best for you.
-So as always, think of my suggestions as things from which you can get some ideas, but not any kind of strict rule on how you should you take your photos.
+So as always, think of my suggestions as things from which you can get some ideas, but not any kind of strict rule on how you have to take your your photos.

 Birds will often crouch down before taking off.
 So if you have a bird in focus and it suddenly crouches down, immediately start firing in a fast burst.
 Chances are you might get a great shot of the bird with its wings outstretched and taking off.
 This can be be the best way to get flight shots of really small birds.
 Keep in mind though, that with the very small ones you still might not be quick enough.

 And another thing to remember with this trick is to make sure you have zoomed out a bit before the bird takes off.
-When the bird finally launches itself it is going to leave the scene fast, and if you have framed the shot tightly around the bird then all you are likely to get is a shot of the bird’s tail as it exits the frame.
+When the bird finally launches itself it is going to leave the scene fast, and if you’ve framed the shot tightly around the bird then all you’re likely to get is a shot of where the bird was.

-Just like with take-offs, bird landings tend to be all over before you realise it’s happening, yet landings can be make for great action shots because the wings tend to be fully extended and the birds can be looking their most interesting.
+Just like with take-offs, bird landings tend to be over before you realise it’s happening, yet landings can make for great action shots because the wings tend to be fully extended to slow themselves down and so the birds can look their absolute best.
 So how do know when to take your shot?

-The answer comes from watching the bird’s feet.
+The answer comes from watching the feet!
 Just before landing the bird will swing its feet down and forward.
+I swear it’s true.
+And it works every time!
 Once you see that happening you can start firing shots in fast-burst mode and there’s an excellent chance that one of the resulting shots will catch the bird at that magic moment just as it is touching down.

 Some of the best bird photos I’ve seen have come from people who use hides.
 Hides can be temporary or permanent structures, or they can be nothing more than a camouflage blanket thrown over yourself while you lay on the ground being bitten by ants.
-My girlfriend thinks I’m crazy because I suggested we get a horse suit to improve my access to cattle egrets.
-Okay, so I wasn’t serious, and I also freely admit that standing in our front yard all day in a horse suit is likely to do strange things to our reputation with the neighbours.
+One of the easiest (and portable) kinds of hides you can use is a car.
+Many birds which will take to the skies the moment you get within 50 metres on foot, will happily stay put if you approach in a car!

 Standing in the open is going to make you noticed just as much by birds as people.
 So I’ve found that leaning on a post or a tree can do wonders when dealing with easily spooked birds.
 It seems to minimise the number of shapes the bird sees, which makes it somehow less scary for them.